 Just the right amount of bitter and a perfect blend of crispness.
-I enjoyed the hints of fruit in this one, though I was not as taken by it as I expected to be.
+I enjoyed the hints of fruit in this one, although I was not as taken by it as I expected it to be.
 4 stars on Untapped.

 Track n’ Field (Harviestoun Brewery)

 An excellent, zingy, and peppery drink!
 It paired well with my burger and was a nice and refreshing brew.
 Another for my top three list from the day, earning 4 stars on Untapped.

 This was a nice and simple ale, although not as nice as I’d have liked it to be.
 Crisp and easy to drink, it would make a nice session ale.
 3.5 stars on Untapped.

 Northern Light (Orkney Brewery)

 This was a slightly hoppy drink with a citrus twinge leaving you wanting more.
 Another easy session brew that I’d be happy to enjoy again!
 4 stars on Untapped.

 This was a wonderful bitter ale with a great balance of citrus and floral notes.
 It was another of my top three from the day earning 4.5 stars on Untapped.